Abdul Sattar Edhi: Early life

-Career, The Edhi Foundation and Bilquis Edhi Trust
+Edhi Foundation and Bilquis Edhi Trust

-Edhi resolved to dedicate his life to aiding the poor, and over the next sixty years, he single-handedly changed the face of welfare in Pakistan.
-He subsequently founded the Edhi Foundation.
-Edhi was known for his ascetic lifestyle, owning only two pairs of clothes, never taking salary from his organization and living in a small apartment next to his organization's office.
-Additionally, his previously established welfare trust, named the Edhi Trust was restarted with an initial sum of Rs.5000, the trust was later renamed after his wife as the Bilquis Edhi Trust.
+Edhi dedicated his life to aiding the poor.
+Over the course of sixty years, he single-handedly changed the face of welfare in Pakistan.
+He founded the Edhi Foundation.
+Edhi was known for his ascetic lifestyle, owning only two pairs of clothes, never taking salary from his organization, and living in one room with kitchenette at the Foundation's headquarters in the heart of Karachi.
+Additionally, his previously established welfare trust, named the Edhi Trust, was restarted with an initial sum of Rs.5000.
+The trust was later renamed after his wife as the Bilquis Edhi Trust.
 Widely regarded and respected as a guardian and savior for the poor, Edhi began receiving numerous donations which allowed him to expand his services.
 As of 2016, the Edhi Foundation continues to grow in both size and service and currently remains the largest welfare organization in Pakistan.
-Since its inception, the Edhi Foundation has rescued over 20,000 abandoned infants, rehabilitated over 50,000 orphans and has trained over 40,000 nurses.
-It also runs more than 330 welfare centres throughout rural and urban Pakistan that operate as food kitchens, rehabilitation homes, shelters for abandoned women and children, and clinics for the mentally and physically handicapped.
+Since its inception, the Edhi Foundation has rescued over 20,000 abandoned infants, rehabilitated over 50,000 orphans, and has trained over 40,000 nurses.
+It also runs more than 330 welfare centres throughout rural and urban Pakistan that operate as food kitchens, rehabilitation homes, shelters for abandoned women and children, and clinics for the mentally and physically challenged.

 The Edhi Foundation is funded entirely by private donations and full services are offered to people irrespective of ethnicity, religion or status.
 It runs the world's largest volunteer ambulance service (operating over 1,500 of them) and offers 24-hour emergency services.
-It also operates free nursing homes, orphanages, clinics, women's shelters and rehabilitation centres for drug addicts and the mentally ill.
-Outside of its main base of operations all over South Asia, the Edhi Foundation has also run relief operations in the Middle East, Africa, the Caucasus region, Eastern Europe, and the United States.
+It also operates free nursing homes, orphanages, clinics, women's shelters, and rehabilitation centres for drug addicts and the mentally ill.
+Outside of its main base of operations in Pakistan, the Edhi Foundation has run relief operations in South Asia, the Middle East, Africa, the Caucasus region, Eastern Europe, and the United States.
 In 2005, the foundation donated US$100,000 to relief efforts after Hurricane Katrina.
 As of 2020, the Foundation has international head offices present in the United States, United Kingdom, United Arab Emirates, Canada, Australia, Nepal, Bangladesh, India and Japan.